At the age of 34, I didn’t think I’d ever live down my shame.

 “My mother always told me things were my fault.
 That’s my first thought now when something happens.”

-I had a supervisor years ago.
-He was a lanky, opinionated, boots and jeans Texan, who I didn’t care for initially.
-However, he had written some very good books which I admired, so I listened, albeit with a skeptical ear.
+Years ago, a supervisor talked about shame.
+He was a lanky, opinionated, boots-and-jeans Texan, who I didn’t care for initially.
+However, he’d written some very good books which I admired, so I listened, albeit with a skeptical ear.
 This is what he said, “Shame is helpful if it lasts for ten seconds and leads to a change of behavior.”

-At the time, I thought shame kept you in line.
-You needed to hang on to feeling bad.
-It was the same thing as having a good conscience.
+I didn’t believe him.
+I thought shame kept you in line. – that is was the same thing as a good conscience.